 How long is the application process?

-What will my dog be trained to do?
+What are Service Dogs trained to do?

 Tasks our dogs are trained to do (this is not an all inclusive list)